 Some anglers worry that striped bass eat black bass and other game fish, but their diet is almost entirely shad.

 "There have been several studies done on the eating habits of stripers in reservoirs," said Brett Hobbs, AGFC fisheries management biologist in Hot Springs.
 "All of these studies indicate striped bass are extremely unlikely to eat black bass."

 Hobbs explains that adult striped bass stay in the cool open water of the lake, not around shoreline cover like black bass.

-scrutinized each year to ensure that the food chain remains balanced.
+Because of this high dependence on shad, waters where stripers are stocked are scrutinized each year to ensure that the food chain remains balanced.